ss3sim/ss3sim/README.md

 9. Go back to the DOS prompt and try typing `ss3?` and hitting return again.

-Setting up the file structure {.unnumbered}
+Setting up the file structure
 =============================

 This package is set up assuming that you have an established base case